-Level of Service Support/Help Desk Same Level of Service
+Support/Help Desk

 Program benefits/serves SOME portion of the City provides program and program is currently being Recommended by national professional offered by another governmental, non-profit or civic organization to meet published standards or as a agency

 Support staff has collaboratively worked to improve workflow processes for IT and other departments from project requests to training.
 Helpdesk has received excellent user satisfaction reviews from internal surveys.